 For seniors and their families wanting to delay or avoid moving into nursing facilities, mobility solutions like the VELA Independence Chair offer practical benefits.
 With features such as a central brake ensuring stability, electric height adjustability aiding in transfers, and easy movement while seated, these chairs address critical safety and energy concerns.
 Using a VELA chair means engaging in everyday activities like cooking or cleaning without compromising safety or independence.
 Imagining life without such support highlights challenges that could lead to loss of autonomy.
 While VELA chairs aren’t the sole solution, they are an effective tool for enhancing dignity and freedom for seniors intent on aging gracefully at home.

 Telehealth and remote patient monitoring have become essential in supporting independent living.
 These services not only provide ongoing clinical management for chronic conditions but also enable rapid response to new health needs and support family caregivers, particularly in rural or underserved areas.
-Digital literacy initiatives are now widely recommended by experts and regulators to help seniors adopt and use these new health and safety technologies confidently, while increased focus is given to privacy and ethical considerations in deploying AI and remote systems Connected Nation, World Health Organization, Healthcare (Basel).
+Regulatory shifts toward value-based care models now incentivize the integration of telehealth and remote monitoring as part of comprehensive home-based care.
+Digital literacy is increasingly prioritized, ensuring seniors and caregivers can confidently use new digital health and safety technologies.
+Privacy and ethical considerations are at the forefront of AI and remote system deployment, addressing concerns around sensitive health and behavioral data Connected Nation, World Health Organization, Healthcare (Basel), Geriatric Assistive Devices Market.

 Inclusive and accessible product design is a growing trend.
 New innovations in hands-free aids, ergonomic mobility devices, and cognitive support tools are increasingly co-created with seniors and caregivers, focusing on dignity, user experience, and personalization.
-Recent AgeTech developments include AI-driven cognitive therapies, brain health devices, and integrated wellness monitors, which show promise in clinical studies for maintaining and improving quality of life for the aging population TheGoodLifeSV, SeniorsBlueBook, World Health Organization.
+Recent AgeTech developments include AI-driven cognitive therapies, brain health devices, and integrated wellness monitors, which show promise in clinical studies for maintaining and improving quality of life for the aging population TheGoodLifeSV, SeniorsBlueBook, World Health Organization, University of Florida – Assistive Technology, Ten Technologies from CES 2026.

 The World Health Organization estimates that by 2050, 3.5 billion people will need some form of assistive technology, reflecting the accelerated adoption and central role these innovations hold in supporting aging in place and independent, fulfilling lives World Health Organization.